fandango-fuzzer/fandango/docs/PythonAPI.md

 * `FandangoParseError` if parsing fails.
 The attribute `position` of the exception indicates the position in `word` at which the syntax error was detected.[^position]

-[^position]: Note that this may be slightly off the position of the actual error.
+[^position]: Note that due to parser lookahead, the position may be slightly off the position of the actual error.

 ```{note}
 At this point, the `parse()` method does not check whether constraints are satisfied.